wagdav/thewagner.net/content/2022-08-10-Anatomy-of-a-Service.markdown

 A service to fulfill its business goal, it may perform some of the following
 tasks:

-* Read input from data sources
+* Read and decode input from data sources
-* Write output to data stores, to message queues or to other services
+* Encode and write data to disk, to queues and to data stores
-* Store internal state on disk or in memory
+* Store internal state in memory or on disk
 * Emit telemetry data such as logs, metrics and traces
 * Listen and react to external events such as operating system signals and configuration updates